tkhduracell/garmin-grafana/README.md

   tags:
     source: hass
 ```
 There is a Grafana panel in the dashboard (given with this project) which displays this data when available.
 If you do not have this setup, you should remove that panel from the dashboard, as battery data collection is not possible from the watch otherwise.

+## Update to new versions

+Updating with docker is super simple.
+Just go to the folder where the `compose.yml` is and run `docker compose pull` and then `docker compose down && docker compose up -d`.
+Please verify if everything is running correctly by checking the logs with `docker compose logs --follow`

+> [!CAUTION]
+> If you run `docker compose down -v`, that (using the `-v` flag) will purge the persistant docker volumes for the influxdb (if you are using docker volumes - default setup) which will wipe out all the data and databases stored in the influxdb container.
+Please be careful about this action but it can be useful if you want to start fresh wiping out the old database and container.
+This action cannot be undone.

 ## Historical data fetching (bulk update)